JJB Sports: Price fixing

 In May 2005, JJB Sports were fined £8.3 million, by the Office of Fair Trading (OFT), for fixing the price of England and Manchester United shirts in 2000 and 2001.
 Which? consumer magazine issued proceedings against JJB Sports to sue the high street retailer for damages on behalf of consumers who were affected by the price fixing.

 Fitness clubs

 The business operated approximately sixty health & fitness centres all over the United Kingdom, which became property of DW Sports Fitness after Dave Whelan's departure from JJB.

 JJB also ran health and fitness centres in the Republic of Ireland, which are now operated by Sports Direct, following the liquidation of the company.

 Sponsorships

-JJB Sports provided naming rights for the now DW Stadium, a football and rugby league stadium in Wigan.
+JJB Sports provided naming rights for the now Brick Community Stadium, a football and rugby league stadium in Wigan.
 Wigan Athletic and Wigan Warriors have played their home games at the stadium since 1999.